sct/overseerr/docs/README.md

 ## We need your help!

 Overseerr is an ambitious project.
 We have already poured a lot of work into this, with more coming.
 We need your valuable feedback and help with finding bugs.
 Also, being that this is an open-source project, anyone is welcome to contribute.
 Contribution includes building features, patching bugs, or even translating the application.
 You can find the contribution guide on our GitHub.

+If you would like to contribute, please be sure to review our [contribution guidelines](https://github.com/sct/overseerr/blob/develop/CONTRIBUTING.md) and [UI text style guide](contributing/ui-text-style-guide.md).